IanLiuTW/codebase/devops/cicd-python/README.md

 ### Structural Principles

-- Core business logic always lives inside a library crate.
+- Core business logic always lives inside the source package.
+Logic should reside within src/{app_name}/ (specifically the core submodule), not at the root level or mixed into scripts.

-- Binary crates must stay thin.
-They should parse config, initialize runtime, and call into core.
+- The entry point (main.py) must stay thin.
+It should only handle argument parsing, environment configuration, and logging setup before handing off execution to the core package.

-- Shared types, utilities, and DB layers belong inside core.
+- Shared types, utilities, and data layers belong inside core.
+Keep domain models and infrastructure code isolated within src/my_app/core/ to ensure the application remains modular and testable.

-- Never put domain logic in the binary.
-That path only leads to sadness.
+- Never put domain logic in the entry point.
+Avoid writing business rules in main.py.
+That path makes testing difficult and leads to sadness.

 ## Development Workflow